• Skip to primary navigation

 • Once the fat has solidified on the top, scoop it out and either save it for a different dish, or throw it away.
 Place bone broth back on the stove and return to slow boil.

-• Chop carrots and celery until you have 1 cup of each, chop 2 small-medium onions and mix the veggies in a bowl or measuring cup.
+• Chop carrots, celery, and onions.
+Mix the veggies in a bowl or measuring cup.
 Chop chicken into small pieces and keep separate from the veggies.

 • Add 1 cup of veggies and 1 cup of chicken to each jar until all is gone.

-• Pour hot broth over mean and veggies until jar is full.
-Leave a 1 inch headspace.
+• Pour the hot broth over the meat and veggies until the jar is full.
+Leave a 1-inch headspace.

-• Process at 10lbs pressure for 90 minutes as described in the Pressure Canning Tutorial.
+• Process at 10lbs pressure for 90 minutes.

 Notes